Imageomics/HDR-anomaly-challenge/pages/evaluation.md

 Specifically, we only consider one particular hybrid and two specific parent subspecies of Species B, corresponding to Species A signal hybrid and its two parent subspecies.

-This second test set aims to investigate whether an anomaly detection algorithm for butterfly Species A is transferrable to the mimic butterfly Species B.
+This second test set aims to investigate whether the submitted anomaly detection algorithm for butterfly Species A is transferrable to the mimic butterfly Species B.

 ## Evaluation Phases
 There are 2 phases.
 Each test data set is split into a development set and a final test set.